twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-a-noble-search%zh.rst

 This was entering the stream (sotāpatti magga).
 With the entrance of the path, I had the sense of satisfaction.
 This moving mind which wanted to contemplate for freedom was seeing by sati, and it couldn’t control the atta khandha (Khandha by itself is not atta, but the mind takes it as atta).
 The bhavaṅga was vibrating and peaceful like put down a burdened load, and becoming clear.
 The vibration of bhavaṅga meant in the whole round of existence was carrying this heavy load with wrong perception, wrong knowing, and wrong view to my khandha was fallen away.

-(In this full talk, U Chandima was suing a lot of Pāḷi words of the suttas, and abhidhamma was unusual.
+(In this full talk, U Chandima was using a lot of Pāḷi words of the suttas, and abhidhamma was unusual.
 It seems to me it came from his study of some of the suttas, and abhidhamma.
 According to him before, and during the practice he didn’t know anything about them even the vipassanā practice.
 Soon Loon Sayadaw’s Dhamma talks were always simple Burmese, and couldn’t use the Pāḷi word.)

 Carrying this burden in human life, I could not put it down forever.
 Now, this heavy load was successfully thrown over the cliff, and became light, and gave me the sense of satisfaction.
 It would never cling to this khandha as me, and mine again.
 The heavy burden fell away, and there was happiness.
 And the bhavaṅga was with vibrations—such as, vibrating with coolness, vibrating with coolness, etc.